Zingle/rest-api-documentation/service_channels/POST_create.md

     POST services/:service_id/channels

-Creates a new [Service Channel] and returns the newly-created object
+Creates a new [Service Channel] and returns the newly-created object.
+Currently only email addresses and phone numbers may be added to a service.

 ## Parameters
 ### URI Parameters